-Jong Han Kim is a partner in the Corporate department of Paul Hastings and is based in the firm's Los Angeles office.
+Jong Han Kim is a partner in the Litigation department of Paul Hastings and is based in the firm's Los Angeles office.
 He practices in the fields of complex cross-border litigation, mergers and acquisitions and international joint ventures.
 He has advised on the following:

 Accolades and Recognitions

 Recognized as a Leading Individual (Band 2) for Dispute Resolution: International Firms by Chambers Asia Pacific (2017)